LABORATORIES, DESIGN & PROFESSIONAL STUDIES I - 2023/4

 The learning and teaching strategy is designed to achieve the following aims:

-communicate knowledge and information on basic electronic equipment, including tools needed for assembly of circuits, and electronic instruments needed to test and make measurements through supervised laboratory work;
+- Provide opportunities for students to demonstrate their laboratory skills in the use of basic electronic equipment, including tools needed for assembly of circuits, and electronic instruments needed to test and make measurements through supervised laboratory work;

 Learning and teaching methods include the following: